qtile/qtile/docs/manual/contributing.rst

 1. **Reproducible.** If your bug is not reproducible it will never get fixed.
    You should clearly mention the steps to reproduce the bug.
 Do not assume or skip any reproducing step.
-Described the issue, step-by-step, so that it is easy to reproduce and fix.
+Describe the issue, step-by-step, so that it is easy to reproduce and fix.

 2. **Specific.** Do not write an essay about the problem.
 Be Specific and to the